NannyML/nannyml/docs/examples/california_housing.rst

     :path: ./example_notebooks/Examples California Housing.ipynb
     :cell: 14

-The mean value of D-statistic for Longitude and Latitude on the analysis chunks is the largest.
-Let's plot their distributions for the analysis period.
+The mean value of D-statistic for Longitude and Latitude on the monitored chunks is the largest.
+Let's plot their distributions for the monitored period.

 .. nbimport::
     :path: ./example_notebooks/Examples California Housing.ipynb